On-Demand Microtransit

 Why Microtransit?

-- Addresses unmet needs for transportation disadvantaged populations
+- Addresses unmet transportation needs

 - Can be a more convenient and reliable option than traditional pre-scheduled demand response or infrequent fixed route services